PM Lee’s Facebook chat draws flood of comments

-In an attempt to connect directly with young voters, Prime Minister Lee Hsien Loong on Wednesday evening logged on to social networking site Facebook to discuss issues pertaining to the General Election (GE) and the future of Singapore.
+In an attempt to garner support from young voters, Prime Minister Lee Hsien Loong on Wednesday evening logged on to social networking site Facebook to discuss issues pertaining to the General Election (GE) and the future of Singapore.

 He ended his one-hour Facebook session by saying: "This has been a most wide-ranging, fast-moving webchat.
 Thank you!
 Didn't manage to answer everything.
 I hope you found it as interesting as I did.
 We need to build our future together.
 Please come forward.
 Singapore is yours.
 Build it, change it, improve it, cherish it."

-According to PAP, the aim of the online event was to give voters a direct online interaction with the Prime Minister.
-This was the first time PM Lee leveraged on new media by hosting an online chat to bring himself closer to the netizens.
+According to PAP, the aim of the online event is to provide voters a platform where there is direct online interaction with the Prime Minister.
+This is the first time PM Lee is leveraging the new media by hosting an online chat to bring himself closer to the citizens, who spend a significant amount of time on the Internet.

 Official data provided by Socialbakers.com reveal that Singapore has over 2.41 million Facebook users, and the 25-34 age group makes up the main demographic with a 32 percent share.